 The phrase And because of this indicates that what follows are the reasons why the apostles are thankful for the Thessalonian church.
 If it would be more natural in your language, you could reverse the order of these phrases, as in the UST, to make this explicit.
-(See: Connect - Reason-and-Result Relationship (p.158)) (See: Connect - Reason-and-Result Relationship (p.158)) we also thank God constantly This phrase uses exaggeration to emphasize the apostles' gratitude (See also 1:2).
+(See: Connect - Reason-and-Result Relationship (p.158)) (See: Connect - Reason-and-Result Relationship (p.158)) we also thank God continually This phrase uses exaggeration to emphasize the apostles' gratitude (See also 1:2).
 Here, constantly does not mean "every moment."
 If this would be misunderstood in your language, you could use an equivalent expression from your language that shows intense gratitude.
 Alternate translation: "We ourselves habitually thank" (See: Hyperbole (p.202)) (See: Hyperbole (p.202)) we Here Paul uses the word we to emphasize how thankful the apostles are.
 Use a way that is natural in your language to indicate this emphasis.
-Alternate translation: "we personally" or "we ourselves" that having received {the} word of God, heard from us, you accepted it General Information:
+Alternate translation: "we personally" or "we ourselves" that having received the word of hearing of God from us, you received it General Information:

 This clause explains why the apostles are thankful.
 If this is not understood in your language, you could make the relationship between these phrases more clear.
 See UST (See: Distinguishing Versus Informing or Reminding (p.
 171)) (See: Distinguishing Versus Informing or Reminding (p.
-171)) that having received {the} word of God, heard from us, you accepted it General Information:
+171)) that having received the word of hearing of God from us, you received it General Information: